To get real-time FAQ updates, and the latest information on ClarkDietrich Building Systems, follow us on Twitter.

 Is steel readily available?

 Steel is readily available throughout the country and can be purchashed in stock lengths, pre-engineered, panelized systems, or custom cut.
 Because of the growing use of steel in residential construction, local lumberyards and commercial building supply warehouses are adding steel framing components to their inventory.
-Builders can also purchase steel directly from the manufacturer.

 Can I build a steel-framed house close to the seashore?